Water Service Line Inventory Program

 What happens if I have a lead service line?

 If a lead service line is identified at your home, you will be notified by the Texas Water Company.
 Additional lead testing will be conducted to ensure that the trigger or action level for lead is not exceeded.
-A service line replacement plan is currently being developed to be submitted for approval by TCEQ.

 How can I reduce my exposure to lead in drinking water?